djrowe1/MediaTrackerr/README.md

 If viewing the main 'media view' page without being logged-in is desired then in the (LibView.js) file, comment out the short-hand 'if' statement on line 27 just before the '?' mark.
 This will allow you to view that particular browser page without being logged-in.

+Known Issue: Error messages in the backend don't always propagate to the browser...
+So if a user makes a mistake in the register or login process then the action will simply fail with a reset page and no messages to indicate the reasons.

+Known Issue: Sometimes during the login process, the authorization token is not stored in localStorage and the user must resubmit info to get logged in.
+Usually doesn't happen more than two consecutive times in a row... so you might think you mistyped your password but there's an issue.
+Error is very intermittent... need to investigate issue more.

 - Dave